palisade14/Brackets-wsSanitizer/README.md

+__my hope here is to figure out how this works and then exclude .md files so that the double space at the end is preserved and treated as a newline per http://daringfireball.net/projects/markdown/syntax#p__

 ## White Space Sanitizer

 > Bring sanity to your code by keeping your indentation (spaces and tabs) consistent; the white space sanitizer.